 Brookfield Infrastructure Partners LP (BIP) is a wide-ranging conglomerate of infrastructure spread across four continents.
 Its primary divisions include:

-• Transport: 37,300 kilometers of rail, 3,300 kilometers of toll roads, 7 million intermodal containers, and more.
+• Transport: 36,300 kilometers of rail, 3,200 kilometers of toll roads, 13 terminals and export facilities, and more

-• Data: 300,000-plus telecom towers, 54,000 kilometers of fiber optic cable, 140 data centers, 2 chipmaking foundries, and more.
+• Data: 312,000-plus telecom towers, 28,000 kilometers of fiber optic cable, more than 100 data centers, and more

 You’ll probably notice that I’ve been referring to “units.”
 That’s because BIP is a master limited partnership (MLP), which trades like a stock but is internally organized differently.
 It also uses a few different terms.
 For instance, shares are “units,” and it pays a dividend-esque “distribution” that can be something of a hassle from a taxation standpoint, especially for novices.
 However, Brookfield is a rare bird in that it offers a way around this: Brookfield Infrastructure Corporation (BIPC) shares, which pay the qualified dividends you’re used to from normal stocks.

-* Distribution yield is calculated by annualizing the most recent distribution and dividing by share price.
+* Distribution yield is calculated by annualizing the most recent distribution and dividing by unit price.
 Distributions are like dividends, but they are treated as tax-deferred returns of capital and require different tax paperwork.

 Related: How to Choose a Financial Advisor

-High-Yield Dividend Stock #3: Energy Transfer LP
+High-Yield Dividend Stock #6: Energy Transfer LP

 energy transfer building high yield